Local Dentists. Personalised Dental Care.

 • You’ll have a thorough consultation, including CBCT (cone beam CT) scans, to assess the position of your wisdom teeth.

-• We’ll explain your anaesthesia options; you may stay awake but feel no pain during treatment.
+• We’ll explain your anaesthesia options; you may remain awake but should not feel sharp pain during treatment, although individual experiences may vary.

 • If you’re feeling anxious, we’ll explain your sedation options in a calm, supportive manner during your consultation.
-We’ll also answer any questions you have to help you feel prepared, informed, and supported throughout the process.
+We’ll also answer any questions you have to help you feel prepared and informed throughout the process.

 During the Treatment: